 If you have seen sparks through the motor cooling vents on a power drill, you have seen electric motor brushes at work.
-The arcing occurs because electricity is being conducted from the nonrotating part of the motor, or stator, to the armature, which is the part that spins.
+The arcing occurs because electricity is being conducted from the non-rotating part of the motor, or stator, to the armature, which is the part that spins.
 Brushes are the part of the stator of an electric motor that conduct the electrical current to the rotor.

 Video of the Day

 Brushes are kept in place by brush holders, which contain the brush and a spring.
 The spring presses the brush against the commutator with sufficient force to provide a good electrical contact while avoiding too much force that would cause excessive wear.
-Lots of sparks from a hand tool may indicate worn brushes.
+Lots of sparks from a handheld power tool may indicate worn brushes.

-Alternating current reverses its direction of flow 60 times a second.
+Alternating current (AC) reverses its direction of flow 60 times a second.
 An armature directly connected to this current would try to do the same thing.
 The commutator is a ring with alternating conducting and insulating segments.
 Each conducting segment is wired to a winding of the armature.
 The function of the brushes is to conduct electricity to the individual segments as they rotate from brush to brush.
 This allows the motor to turn in one direction at a speed determined by the number of windings in the armature.